mattradford/online-scout-manager/README.txt

 This is an unofficial fork of the plugin developed for OSM.
 It works up to 4.4.2, but as the original OSM plugin uses a deprecated PHP _construct(), it will error if WP_DEBUG is true.

+PLEASE DON"T ASK OSM FOR SUPPORT WITH THIS PLUGIN!

 == To Do ==
-* Please see open issues for to-do tracking, but in short I aim to remove the deprecation and make the output better for responsive designs, as well as add in support for adult sections and OSM NZ.
+See open issues for to-do tracking, but in short I aim to remove the deprecation, make the plugin adhere to WordPress Coding Standards, and make the output better for responsive designs.
+And add in support for adult sections and OSM NZ.

 == Description ==